pythontutor-dev/pythontutor/unsupported-features.md

 and <a href="http://introcs.cs.princeton.edu/java/44st/ST.java.html"><tt>ST</tt></a>.
 To access built-in Stack and Queue classes, write: <tt>import java.util.Stack;</tt> This won't work: <tt>import java.util.*;</tt>

-Note that the Java version is **not maintained anymore** so I am unlikely to fix reported bugs here.
+Note that the Java visualizer is **not maintained anymore** so I am unlikely to fix reported bugs here.
+Known limitations:

 - some data structures like ArrayList aren't visualized properly

 ### Ruby unsupported features

-Note that the Ruby version is **not maintained anymore** so I am unlikely to fix reported bugs here.
+Currently support Ruby 2 (MRI 2.2.2); note that the Ruby visualizer is **not maintained anymore** so I am unlikely to fix reported bugs here.

 - see GitHub issues: https://github.com/pythontutor-dev/pythontutor/labels/ruby